Getting to Cebu from outside this provincial island is quite easy and accessible via various public transports.

 Being a country composed of thousands of islands (more accurately 7,107 islands), Filipinos are used to taking ships, ferries, and other smaller sea transports to move from one island to another.

-One of the best way to look around the country and experience local culture and the environment is through a ferry ride or ship ride.
-Depending on the distance, it could take from a few minutes by small outrigger boats to three days by bigger boats/ships.
+One of the best ways to look around the country and experience local culture and local events is through a ferry ride or ship ride.
+Depending on the distance, it could take from a few minutes by small outrigger boats, and three days by bigger boats/ships.
 Click here for shipping companies available in Cebu.

 Aside from ferries and ships there are available faster water-crafts that criss-cross the waters between islands closer to Cebu Province.
 These are the types of transports that time-pressed people would usually take.
 Usually, it takes about an hour or two to reach your destination when taking these fast crafts.